 - New Mexico

 These states’ economies depend on agriculture, oil, and coal.
-Those industries do not have as many high-paying jobs as high tech, health care, and finance.
+These industries do generally are lower incomes positions, with not as many high-paying jobs as high tech, health care, and finance.

 High School Graduation Rates

-The state with the best graduating rate is Iowa at 91%.
+Iowa has the best graduating rate (91%).
 The state has a special program, SUCCESS, that assigns case managers to help the students most at risk.
-For some of these students, thecase manager is the only adult that advocates for them.
+For some of these students, the case manager is the only adult that advocates for them.
 Many of these students dropped out.